carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 MachineBasicBlock and MachineInstr.
 All the MIs (including top level and nested ones) are stored as sequential list of MIs.
 The "bundled" MIs are marked with the 'InsideBundle' flag.
 A top level MI with the special BUNDLE opcode is used to represent the start of a bundle.
-It's legal to mix BUNDLE MIs with indiviual MIs that are not inside bundles nor represent bundles.
+It's legal to mix BUNDLE MIs with individual MIs that are not inside bundles nor represent bundles.

 MachineInstr passes should operate on a MI bundle as a single unit.
 Member